-It’s hard to keep track of what’s been organised, what we would love to do if there’s time, and everything else that’s put off until the long holidays, and I wanted to make it easier to see what’s what.
+It’s hard to keep track of what’s been organised, what we would love to do if there’s time, and everything else that’s put off until the long Summer holidays, and so a few years ago I set out to make it easier to see what’s what.

 I love a good plan (naturally!) – and my daughter also likes to know what’s planned and get involved a bit – after all, there’s a lot to consider: –